mbarker84/css-irl/src/pages/accessibly-hiding-focus-outlines.md

 tags: ["javascript", "accessibility"]
 ---

+**This article was updated on 13 August 2020 to include performance considerations with the Javascript solution.**

 By default, browsers provide styling for elements when they receive focus.
 This varies from browser to browser, but is typically an outline around an element.
 In Chrome, the focus style manifests as a blue glowing outline.
 In Firefox it’s a thin dotted outline that inherits the element’s colour.

 The focus ring (as it’s commonly known) should be regarded as a feature, not a bug.
 It’s especially useful if you’re navigating a website using a keyboard rather than a mouse: when tabbing through elements, the user can see exactly where they are on a webpage, and which element is currently in focus.
 [This article by Eric Bailey](https://css-tricks.com/focusing-on-focus-styles/) does a great job of explaining why focus styles are important.
 Unfortunately, its benefits are often poorly understood by clients and designers.
 Developers are frequently asked to remove the focus outline by others who believe it to be unintentional, or unsightly.
 Personally, I’ve fought this battle many time, and not always successfully.